27 Sep It’s time for a definitive discussion on the future of the workplace

 What does the future workplace look like?

-As organisations begin establishing their return-to-work strategies, it is important to evaluate physical spaces and decide if space is appropriate and fit for purpose.
+As organisations begin establishing their return-to-work strategies, it is important to evaluate physical spaces and decide if existing workspaces are appropriate and fit for purpose.
 Asking a few questions can help with this process:

 - What benefit does a total return to the office bring?